saikojosh/Config-Ninja/README.md

  ```

 #### Can I load config files asynchronously?
 No. That's beyond the scope of this module.
 Config should be loaded when your application first boots, and then only sparingly.
-This will prevent it from getting in the way of your application's execution.
+This will prevent expensive IO from getting in the way of your application's execution.

 #### Can I load config from a database?
 No. That's beyond the scope of this module.